 10 Surprising Facts About Insecure

 Season 4 of Insecure focused largely on the latter, examining the friendship between lead characters Issa Dee (played by Issa Rae, who co-created the show with Larry Wilmore, writes it, and is an executive producer) and Molly Carter (played by Yvonne Orji).
-The show has always been celebrated, but its most recent season served as a particularly welcome respite from a world that often ignores and silences the voices of Black women.
+The show has always been celebrated, but its fourth season served as a particularly welcome respite from a world that often ignores and silences the voices of Black women.
 Here are some things you might not have known about Insecure.

 1. We almost had a very different show from Issa Rae.

 Most fans know that Issa Rae found initial fame from her award-winning web series Awkward Black Girl.
 Following the success of her podcast, the actress/writer/producer was approached by Shonda Rhimes and her production partner Betsy Beers.
 Rae pitched them a comedy about a woman trying to date image-obsessed Hollywood men titled I Hate L.A.
 Dudes.
 When the project eventually fell through, Rae told The New York Times that she felt she had “compromised my vision, and it didn’t end up [being] the show that I wanted.
 It wasn’t funny anymore.’’
 Time passed, new opportunities arrived, and now we have Insecure.

 2. Insecure is a love letter to Los Angeles.

 Much in the same way that its lead character has found her calling showcasing the best of her community, Insecure has always featured the city of Los Angeles as its own character.
 The block party episode, for example, featured different vendors from the area, which were chosen by soliciting suggestions from the show’s staff, and also featured performances by local musicians.